American White Pelicans return to the Upper Mississippi.

 "American White Pelicans were gathered in great white clusters... like pure white snowbanks... along the island beaches just north of Stoddard, Wisconsin, today.
 The sky was gray, the water as well.
 Pelicans who were not populating the banks were massed in thick circulating clouds that probably stretched as far as Brownsville, Minnesota.
 What a beautiful sight!"

-Bob Lamb, Outdoor Editor at the La Crosse Tribune, reported in an article today that the American white pelicans are back on the Upper Mississippi River.
-Look for them on the backwaters of the Mississippi and Black rivers in La Crosse, Wisconsin.
-Backwaters bordering the North Side and French Island are some of the more popular spots for pelican watching.
+Bob Lamb, Outdoor Editor at the La Crosse Tribune, reported recently that the American white pelicans are back on the Upper Mississippi River.
+Look for them on the backwaters of the Mississippi and Black rivers in La Crosse, Wisconsin, and south of Goose Island.

 Whether they are just passing through to breeding grounds in Lake of the Woods in Minnesota or further into Western Minnesota is unclear at this point.
 The birds may be stopping in the area just long enough to feed on plentiful carp and buffalo.
 "Bachelor" or young, non-breeding, birds of either sex may stay in the area through the summer.
 Mary Stefanski, refuge operations specialist with the La Crosse District office of the Upper Mississippi National Wildlife and Fish Refuge is currently unaware of any nesting colonies of pelicans in Wisconsin, but is requesting that birders keep an eye out for pelicans of breeding age.
 These will have a hump like a steering board on their bright yellow beaks.